Transistor–transistor logic: History

-The Texas Instruments 7400 family became an industry standard.
-Compatible parts were made by Motorola, AMD, Fairchild, Intel, Intersil, Signetics, Mullard, Siemens, SGS-Thomson, Rifa, National Semiconductor, and many other companies, even in the Eastern Bloc (Soviet Union, GDR, Poland, Czechoslovakia, Hungary, Romania — for details see 7400 series).
-Not only did others make compatible TTL parts, but compatible parts were made using many other circuit technologies as well.
-At least one manufacturer, IBM, produced non-compatible TTL circuits for its own use; IBM used the technology in the IBM System/38, IBM 4300, and IBM 3081.
+Texas Instruments later standardized and popularized TTL with the 5400 series in 1964 and the 7400 series in 1966.
+In later oral history, Tom Longo stated that Texas Instruments’ early 54-series implementation closely followed the circuit configuration he had described publicly in 1963, while differentiating its products through relocating the power supply pins to the package corners, together with packaging, cost reduction, and manufacturing scale.
+The Texas Instruments 7400 family became a de facto industry standard.
+Compatible parts were manufactured by numerous semiconductor companies, including Motorola, AMD, Fairchild, Intel, National Semiconductor, Signetics, Siemens, and others, including manufacturers in the Eastern Bloc (Soviet Union, GDR, Poland, Czechoslovakia, Hungary, and Romania).
+In addition to bipolar implementations, compatible 7400-series parts were later produced using other circuit technologies.
+At least one major manufacturer, IBM, produced non-compatible TTL circuits for internal use; IBM employed TTL technology in systems such as the IBM System/38, IBM 4300, and IBM 3081.

 The term "TTL" is applied to many successive generations of bipolar logic, with gradual improvements in speed and power consumption over about two decades.
 The most recently introduced family 74Fxx is still sold today (as of 2019), and was widely used into the late 90s.
 74AS/ALS Advanced Schottky was introduced in 1985.
 As of 2008, Texas Instruments continues to supply the more general-purpose chips in numerous obsolete technology families, albeit at increased prices.
 Typically, TTL chips integrate no more than a few hundred transistors each.
 Functions within a single package generally range from a few logic gates to a microprocessor bit-slice.
 TTL also became important because its low cost made digital techniques economically practical for tasks previously done by analog methods.